-Belize is currently categorized by the OECD as working toward meeting internationally agreed tax standards.
-With regard to Common Reporting Standards (CRS), Belize implementation date is mid-year 2018.
+Belize is currently categorized by the OECD and EU as internationally tax compliant and on their white list.
+With regard to Common Reporting Standards (CRS), Belize implementation occurred in 2018.

 12. Development incentives and fiscal incentives

 12.1 Development incentives